Charles & Keith's Newest Collab Is For The All-Black-Everything Girlies

-If black happens to be your favorite color or you're looking to add some fresh monochromatic pieces to your transitional weather outfits, Charles & Keith's latest drop will turn you into the heart eyes emoji — literally.
-The capsule collection, named Heart Is Every Wear, is a collaboration between the Singaporean accessories brand and Henn Kim, a renowned illustrator hailing from South Korea.
-All four pieces, ranging from $23 to $153, come in jet-black faux leather and feature Kim's signature heart charms.
+If black happens to be your favorite colour or you're looking to add some fresh monochromatic pieces to your transitional weather outfits, Charles & Keith's latest drop will turn you into the heart eyes emoji — literally.
+The capsule collection, named Heart Is Every Wear, is a collaboration between the Singaporean accessories brand Henn Kim, a renowned illustrator hailing from South Korea.
+All four pieces, ranging from £29 to £179, come in jet-black faux leather and feature Kim's signature heart charms.

 Henn Kim's black-and-white artworks might look familiar if you've picked up a Sally Rooney book in the last couple of years (aka, all of us): The artist was behind the cover art of Rooney's celebrated novels Normal People and Conversations With Friends.
 Kim has since developed a sizable following on Instagram for her highly relatable artistic depictions of modern life moments, from loneliness to self-love.
 That soulful and whimsical vibe is evident in this collaboration, yet the designs remain understated and highly wearable — especially when compared to other splashy, logo-heavy brand collabs.